Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Notes 797754650f904ea69294e3a146c4d48f/Atomic Properties 456d21da2f1e4083afad6684e4894e64.md

 ## Atomic Mass

-includes protons and neutrons, mass of electrons is negligible
+includes protons and neutrons, the mass of electrons is negligible